GPTScript/AiScript/experiment-0/README.md

 In order for the library to be used in other packages, it must also be published locally, as follows:
  - npm link

-if the grammar changes, the lexer/perser needs to be regenerated
+if the grammar changes, the lexer/parser needs to be regenerated, this is achieved by:
+ - ./generate_parser.sh

 The inference algorithm is as follows:
  - parse the code, this produces an abstract syntax tree (under the _parser_ folder)